Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Spatial Item Factor Analysis

 and covariance matrix

 where $\m{\Sigma}_\gp = \oplus_{k=1}^g\m{\Sigma}_{\gp_k}$ is the direct sum of the covariance matrices of the independent Gaussian processes.
-We prefer this last definition of the likelihood function as it allows us to handle the missing data using data augmentation, see Section \se \ref{sub:sampling_scheme}.
+We prefer this last definition of the likelihood function, as it facilitates handling missing data via data augmentation \citep[\se S2.3]{chacon-montalvan2025supplement}.

-\section{R Package}
+\subsection{R package}

-Our model is implemented in an open-source \verb=R= package, \verb=spifa=, available from Github, \verb=https://github.com/ErickChacon/spifa=.
-This package implements the Bayesian inferential method outlined below in full, allowing the user to specify the structure of the multivariate Gaussian processes and prior hyperparameters; model selection is also available through the DIC.
-The package has functions for summarising model output, for MCMC diagnostics and for the production of predictive maps via \verb=sf= methods \citep{pebesma2018}.
-The inferential code is written using \verb=C++=, \verb=Rcpp=, \verb=RcppArmadillo= and \verb=OpenBLAS= to make efficient use of multi-CPU hardware architectures.
+Our SPIFA model is implemented in \texttt{C++} and can be used through our open-source \texttt{R} package, \texttt{spifa}, available at \url{https://github.com/ErickChacon/spifa}.
+The package implements the Bayesian inference method described in \citet[\se S2]{chacon-montalvan2025supplement}, allowing users to specify the structure of the multivariate Gaussian processes and prior hyperparameters; model selection is also available via the DIC.
+The package includes functions for summarising model output, performing MCMC diagnostics, and producing predictive maps using \texttt{sf} methods \citep{pebesma2018}.